Why are PWAs increasingly selected by online stores?

 Many firms moving to a Progressive Web App have achieved desired outcomes that prove the power of PWAs.
 According to the statistics from Cloud Four, after upgrading to PWA, Starbucks saw an increase of 2x in daily active users, followed by Pinterest with a 60% increase in core engagements with their rebuilt mobile site as a PWA.

-With all these things going on, Progressive Web Apps truly have a snowball effect on user engagement, and they’re going to become more prevalent in 2020.
+With all these things going on, Progressive Web Apps truly have a snowball effect on user engagement, and they’re going to become more prevalent.

 Table of Contents